jessicayd/mood-board/README.md

 ## features
 - Interactive calendar grid.
 - User-friendly color scale for choosing mood colors, with both drag and click functionalities.
+- Restricts inputting entries only for dates that have already passed.
 - Option to attach short notes to each day's mood.
 - Reset option to revert box colors.
 - Visual representation of the average mood color for the year.